unbit/uwsgi.it/snippets/rvm.md

 Notes:

-you only need to build a uwsgi plugin for every different ruby version, not gemsets !!!
+you only need to build a uwsgi plugin for every different ruby version, not gemset !!!